Every Student Succeeds Act (ESSA)

 The Every Student Succeeds Act (ESSA) is a new federal education law (replacing No Child Left Behind) that provides states with a great deal of flexibility in a number of key areas, including academic standards, accountability, support for school improvement, student and educator support, and use of federal education funds.

 The law gives an opportunity for us to further develop our work and our resourcing plan for Rhode Island's Strategic Plan for PK-12 Education, completed in 2015, using ESSA as a lever to achieve our state-developed vision.
 The U.S. Department of Education has asked all states to submit a plan for transition to ESSA, and our goal at the R.I.
 Department of Education (RIDE) is to complete our plan and submit it by July 2017.
 Over the course of the 2016-2017 school year, RIDE will be engaging with the greater education community with critical questions surrounding our state plan through multiple channels, including:

 Updated information on ESSA and RI-specific resources will be posted below.

 Rhode Island Community Outreach

-The general public will be given multiple opportunities to weigh in on the ESSA state plan, including input forums, surveys, forums to give suggestions, and a public comment period.
+The general public will be given multiple opportunities to weigh in on the ESSA state plan, including community forums, surveys, meetings to give suggestions, and a public comment period.